-I would be misleading you if I said Indian cooking is effortless especially if you are a beginner.
+I would be misleading you if I said cooking Indian food is effortless especially if you are a beginner.

 It can, however, become easy and more clear if you simply follow a process.

-This process is an Indian cooking tip that many fail to follow which results in the dish not having the authentic Indian flair.
+This process is an Indian cooking tip that many fail to practice which results in the dish not having the authentic Indian flair.

 In this post, I will be sharing with you the cooking technique and trick applied by regular Indian home cooks that ensure their dishes taste consistently good!!

 Indian food is one of the world’s most diverse, intriguing and delicious cuisines.

 Many may find the long list of ingredients a bit off-putting when it comes to cooking Indian food at home.